-What is Dual Credit?: - These specific classes are offered in cooperation with Parkland College, but taught at Central High School - Students can enroll in a number of courses and earn college credit in addition to Unit 4 credit (Central High School credit) - Students DO NOT need to pay tuition and books/materials are provided - Students MUST meet Parkland's age, GPA (Grade Point Average), testing and application requirements to earn Parkland credit.
+What is Dual Credit?: - These specific classes are offered in cooperation with Parkland College, but taught at either Central High School or Centennial High School - Students can enroll in a number of courses and earn college credit in addition to Unit 4 credit (Central High School credit) - Students DO NOT need to pay tuition and books/materials are provided - Students MUST meet Parkland's age, GPA (Grade Point Average), testing and application requirements to earn Parkland credit.

-Dual Credit/Dual Enrollment affects your future: - You save time by taking classes while at Central that can be applied toward your college degree - You gain experience as a college student, so you learn early what to expect from postsecondary classes - All Dual Credit course grades you earn become part of your permanent college transcript - The Dual Credit hours you acquire now may affect your financial aid eligibility later in your college career - The college or university you plan to attend after Central may or may not accept Dual Credit course credits you have earned.
-Check with you high school counselor or contact your chosen college for more specific information.
+Dual Credit/Dual Enrollment affects your future: - You save time by taking classes while at Central that can be applied toward your college degree. - You gain experience as a college student, so you learn early what to expect from post secondary classes. - All Dual Credit course grades you earn become part of your permanent college transcript. - The Dual Credit hours you acquire now may affect your financial aid eligibility later in your college career. - The college or university you plan to attend after Central may or may not accept Dual Credit course credits you have earned.
+Contact your chosen college for more specific information.

-Follow these steps to enroll in the Parkland Dual Credit program: - Get the dual credit program application from the Parkland College website or your high school counselor - Complete a Parkland College application for admission either online or paper - Submit the dual credit program application to your school counselor for official signature - Provide Parkland College with your most recent high school transcript - Submit all the above paperwork to the dual credit office at Parkland college (Room X208). - Complete a Parkland College assessment test, if applicable.
+Follow these steps to enroll in the Parkland Dual Credit program: - Get the dual credit program application from the Parkland College website or from Mr. Tanner - Complete a Parkland College application for admission either online or paper (see Mr. Tanner for the paper application) - Submit the dual credit program application to Mr. Tanner for his official signature - Provide Parkland College with your most recent high school transcript (see Mr. Tanner for this) - Submit all the above paperwork to the dual credit office at Parkland College (Room U233). - Complete a Parkland College assessment test, if applicable.